 Even though I'm a dark chocolate devotee, there is something about white chocolate that looks so Christmas-y and festive for the holidays.

-I started out with some white chocolate covered strawberries sprinkled with sparkling sugar.
+I started out my white-chocolate dipping adventure with some white chocolate covered strawberries sprinkled with sparkling sugar.
 Basically, all you need to do is start with clean and dry strawberries.
 Melt the white chocolate confection in the microwave in a small microwaveable bowl for about 30 seconds.
 Stir, and microwave for a little longer if the chocolate isn't completely melted.
 Do not microwave too long.
 With a spoon, drip the chocolate over the sides of the berries, spreading to cover, while holding the stem of the strawberry.
 I allowed them to harden on parchment paper and then drizzled a little more white chocolate on them and then added the sparkling sugar.